Israel wanted a King.

 “He will take the best of your fields…” 1 Samuel 8:14

 And yet, Israel still demanded for a king.
-So God reluctantly gave her one, a man named Saul, to do what only He could do best: be her all in all.
+So God reluctantly gave them one, a man named Saul, to do what only He could do best: be their all in all.